-Parents help us to take the children swimming, go out on class visits, maintain and renew old equipment, fund raise, help in classrooms, etc. If you can spare some time, please let your child's teacher know.
+Parents help us to take the children swimming, go on class visits, maintain and renew old equipment, fund raise, help in classrooms, etc. If you can spare some time, please let your child's teacher know.
 Your help would be much appreciated.

-If you want to discuss any particular problems about your child, please contact your child's teacher or see the Head Teacher or deputy to arrange an appointment to discuss your concerns.
-Teachers are not able to discuss problems in the playground at 9.10am but are usually available after school or you can make an appointment to see the teacher after school by calling the school office or sending a note.
+If you want to discuss any particular problems about your child, please contact your child's teacher or see the Headteacher or Deputy to arrange an appointment to discuss your concerns.
+Teachers are not able to discuss problems in the playground in the morning, but are usually available after school or you can make an appointment to see the teacher after school by calling the school office or sending a note.

-There is a parents evening every term.
-We do expect parents to attend all of these as your contributions are essential to planning an effective curriculum for your child, and to assist us with accurate record keeping, you also have the opportunity to meet your child's teachers and discuss learning behaviour and progress.
-The first meeting of the academic year is a 'meet the teacher' session where the teacher aims to find out all about your child from you.
+There is a parent evening every term.
+We do expect parents to attend all of these as your contributions are essential to planning an effective curriculum for your child and to assist us with accurate record keeping.
+You also have the opportunity to meet your child's teachers and discuss learning behaviour and progress.
+The first meeting of the academic year is a 'meet the teacher' session where the teacher aims to find out everything about your child from you.
 We have an active parents' association called 'The Friends of John Ruskin' plus a variety of courses for parents during the year.
-Please see notice-board in the playground for details.

-Home/School Agreement
+Home School Agreement

 The Home/School Agreement is given to new parents when they come to the initial parents meeting in the term before the child starts school.
-Children joining the school during the year are given the Home-School Agreement when they meet with the Head Teacher at the Admission meeting.
+Children joining the school during the year are given the Home-School Agreement when they meet with the Headteacher at the Admission meeting.
 This includes the school rules and must be signed and agreed to by parents.